 Seattle Housing Authority

-Seattle Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Moving to Work programs.
-As of September 27th, 2020, Seattle Housing Authority has 1 waiting lists that are open now or opening soon.
+Seattle Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Moving to Work programs.
+As of May 5th, 2021, Seattle Housing Authority has 1 waiting lists that are open now or opening soon.

 Seattle Housing Authority serves Seattle.

 Open Seattle Housing Authority Waiting Lists

 Due to the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, you can contact the housing authority directly.
 Office operations may be different from usual, and it may take days or weeks to get a response.

 Please Note: Due to the decentralized nature of affordable housing information, the information about this waiting list may be out of date.

 How To Apply to the Waiting List

 The Seattle Housing Authority is currently accepting public housing waiting list applications for families and senior/disabled individuals.

 This housing authority offers 31 public housing communities for families and senior/disabled individuals.
 For a complete listing of each community please follow this link.